Meet the Team

 Neil Capano — Director, Aircraft Dispatch and Station Operations

 Neil Everett Capano has over 10 years of airline and corporate aviation experience with a focus on aircraft dispatch, station and passenger operations, FBO management and International flight procedures.
-Neil's experience includes major FAR Part 121 scheduled airlines, for example Delta, to innovative Part 135 operators including Surf Air and Gama Aviation - the exclusive operator of the Wheels Up fleet.
+Neil's experience includes major FAR Part 121 scheduled airlines, such as Delta and Independence Air, to innovative Part 135 operators including Surf Air and Gama Aviation - the exclusive operator of the Wheels Up fleet.

 Neil is passionate about transparency and cutting back the red tape that restricts aircraft operators to effectively manage relationships with their suppliers.
 He is adept at producing solutions for FBOs to attract and retain clients.

 Mr. Capano is an FAA-Certified Aircraft Dispatcher, and is the founder of YonderWest Aero LLC - a bespoke contract corporate aviation scheduling firm.
 He is professionally involved with the Santa Monica Airport Association and NBAA regional groups.